 Aruba Networks is a leading provider of next generation network access solutions for the mobile enterprise.
 The company designs and delivers Mobility-Defined Networks that empower IT departments and #GenMobile, a new generation of tech-savvy users who rely on their mobile devices for every aspect of work and personal communication.
 Help your business engage #GenMobile with exactly what they need, at exactly the right time, no matter what the device or location.
 Aruba mobility defined networks.
 With Aruba’s Mobility Defined Networks, you can automate performance optimization and security actions that used to require IT intervention, so your network engineer can stop being the IT authority and become the IT ally.
 Today’s business runs on mobile and cloud apps and Aruba has the backbone to support them.
 Everyone gets a reliable Wi-Fi connection to stay productive, while you reduce downtime, cut IT costs and strengthen security as your business grows.

-Aruba Meridian enables location—based services powered by Aruba Networks Beacons.
-With wayfinding built into your Aruba Networks Meridian — powered mobile app and Aruba Networks Beacons hardware, you can guide guests with real—time, indoor navigation to nearby amenities, products or points of interest.
+Aruba Meridian enables location-based services powered by Aruba Networks Beacons.
+With wayfinding Which is built into your Aruba Networks Meridian.
+Powered mobile app and Aruba Networks Beacons hardware.
+You can guide guests with real-time, indoor navigation to nearby amenities, products or points of interest.
 Location sharing among the users of a mobile app can now also be powered by Meridian.
-Analytics And Location Engine (ALE) — with Meridian, business leaders can get access to beacon powered presence analytics and success rate of pre—defined goals.
-The new Aruba Networks Meridian Goals brings a greater level of insights about user engagement, going beyond simple monitoring of beacon analytics for dwell times at a specific location.
-Network controls — Arubsos — the most important part of the Mobile First Platform is Aruba Networks ArubaOS 8.0.
-It is designed to primarily support enterprise wireless connectivity with hitless fail over, in—service upgrades, and more.
+Analytics And Location Engine (ALE).
+With Meridian, business leaders can get access to beacon powered presence analytics and success rate of pre-defined goals.
+The new Aruba Networks Meridian Goals brings a greater level of insights about user engagement.
+Going beyond simple monitoring of beacon analytics for dwell times at a specific location.
+Arubsos — the most important part of the Mobile First Platform is Aruba Networks ArubaOS 8.0.
+It is designed to primarily support enterprise wireless connectivity with hitless fail over, in-service upgrades, and more.

 IntroSpect User and Entity Behavior Analytics (UEBA) uses AI-based machine learning to spot changes in user behavior that often indicate inside attacks that have evaded perimeter defenses.
 Security teams are armed with insights into malicious, compromised or negligent users, systems and devices — cutting off the threat before it does damage.
 Entity360 represents an entity’s security-relevant activity regardless of data source, devices used or activity type.
 It includes a risk score (0 to 100) as well as a full security profile with hours worth of investigation available in a single click.
 Entity risk scores based on machine learning can account for key factors like the order and time of incidents across various attack stages as well as time since detection and business context.